 6. Read anything good recently?

-Besides my article? 🙂 Seriously, I’ve enjoyed reading the memoirs of Cuban revolutionaries on the late 1950s struggle to overthrow the Batista dictatorship—not because I agree with everything they did or how they lionize Fidel Castro, but rather because of the way they describe the role of nature as double-edged in their guerrilla war in the Sierra Madre mountains, as both a second enemy alongside, and as a protector from, Batista’s standing army.
+Besides my article? 🙂 Seriously, I’ve enjoyed reading the memoirs of Cuban revolutionaries on the late 1950s struggle to overthrow the Batista dictatorship—not because I agree with everything they did or how they lionize Fidel Castro, but rather because of the way they describe the role of nature as double-edged in their guerrilla war in the Sierra Maestra mountains, as both a second enemy alongside, and as a protector from, Batista’s standing army.
 Yes, I know, it’s related to my research on climate and revolution.
 I should read lighter stuff unrelated to my research.
 Can the bedtime stories I read to my five-year-old daughter count?

 Top image: Ciudad Juárez, horsemen at Madero’s camp, c.
 1911.
 Public domain.
 Digitized by the C. L. Sonnichsen Special Collections Department, University of Texas at El Paso Library.
 (Find the original here.)